 Entry Description Contact Specifies the name of the person to be contacted to respond to trap events.
 The default is Undefined.
-Location Specifies the name of the switch location.
+Location Specifies the name of the fibre channel switch module location.
 The default is Undefined.
 Trap [1-5] Address Specifies the IP address to which SNMP traps are sent.
 Trap [1-5] Port Specifies the port for which SNMP traps are sent.
 Trap [1-5] Severity Specifies the severity level to use when monitoring trap events.
 The default is Warning.
 Trap [1-5] Enabled Specifies whether traps (event information) are enabled or disabled (default).
 ReadCommunity Read Community Authentication.
-A write-only field; the value on the switch and the SNMP management server must be the same.
+A write-only field; the value on the I/O module and the SNMP management server must be the same.
 WriteCommunity Write Community Authentication.
-A write-only field; the value on the switch and the SNMP management server must be the same.
+A write-only field; the value on the I/O module and the SNMP management server must be the same.
 TrapCommunity Trap Community Authentication.
-A write-only field; the value on the switch and the SNMP management server must be the same.
+A write-only field; the value on the I/O module and the SNMP management server must be the same.
 AuthFailureTrap Specifies the IP address where a notification is sent in the event of an authentication failure.